-This is a pitch converter board for connecting to an MCU foot pattern on the user system (for 100-pin 0.65-mm-pitch LCC socket).
-For details, refer to "2.8 Connecting the User System" (page 30).
+This is a package converter board for connecting to an MCU foot pattern on the user system.
+For details, refer to "2.8 Connecting the User System" (page 31).

 1.2.2 Names and Functions of each part of the Emulator